lcarness-appdev/read-photogram/README.md

 ![Domain Model](erd.png?raw=true "Domain Model")

  - After you've run `bin/setup`, the tables will already be created for you.
-You can pop into `rails console` and verify for yourself.
+You can pop into `rails console` and verify for yourself if you want to.

+ - Click "Run Project" to start up your server and navigate to your live application.
+You'll see that it's just the "Yay!
+You're on Rails" page — other than the database, this is a blank application.
+There are no routes.
+Check out `config/routes.rb` to verify this.

- - If you want to, you can run `rails dummy:reset` to pre-populate all of the tables with some dummy data.
+ - Run `rails dummy:reset` to pre-populate all of the tables with some dummy data.

     > Note that if for some reason later you want to reset the database again, you need to first destroy it:
     >